The Pearl Beverly Endowed Mentoring Scholarship

 Requirements

-B. A typed essay answering each of the following:
+- A typed essay answering each of the following:

-- Being a mentor often involves learning as much from others as you teach them.
+(Submit answers in one PDF or Word document)- Being a mentor often involves learning as much from others as you teach them.
 What has mentoring taught you about yourself, and how have these lessons influenced your academic and personal journey?
 (Up to 200 words)

 - Mentorship often involves creating a space where others feel heard and valued.
 How have you fostered such an environment at Baylor, and how has this impacted the community around you?
 (Up to 200 words)

-C. One specific nomination for the Pearl Beverly Mentoring Scholarship should be from someone who can speak to your experience as a mentor (this would include both mentoring on and off campus).
+- One specific nomination for the Pearl Beverly Mentoring Scholarship should be from someone who can speak to your experience as a mentor (this would include both mentoring on and off campus).
 The nominator should know your involvement well and provide specific details on your efforts to mentor.

 Scholarship Details

 The Pearl Beverly Endowed Mentoring Scholar must maintain a 3.0 grade point average, make satisfactory academic progress towards a degree, and continue to demonstrate commitment to support Baylor mission while cultivating future leaders.
 Recipients must participate in the Freshman Action Team.
-In addition, they must attend the Baylor Black Alumni Alliance Dinner in the Fall and the Dr. Martin Luther King Jr. Luncheon in the Spring.
+In addition, they must attend the Baylor Black Alumni Alliance Dinner in the Fall and the Dr. Martin Luther King, Jr. Luncheon in the Spring.
 Thank you letters to donor letters are required upon request.
 The Pearl Beverly Endowed Mentoring Scholars are encouraged to maintain a relationship with Baylor and mentor future scholarship recipients.
-Scholars are also asked to provide current mailing address and email address to the Pearl Beverly Endowed Mentoring committee each year after graduation.
+Scholars are also asked to provide current mailing and email address to the Pearl Beverly Endowed Mentoring committee each year after graduation.